MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/openinventorobjects.md

 ![Adding a SoSphere](/images/tutorials/openinventor/OI1_03.png "Adding a SoSphere")

-The display both objects at different positions, add the modules `SoSeparator` and `SoTransform` to the scene and connect both modules shown on the following picture.
+They display both objects at different positions, add the modules `SoSeparator` and `SoTransform` to the scene and connect both modules shown on the following picture.
 Open the panel of `SoTransform` and implement a translation in x-direction to shift the object.
 Now you can examine two things:

 1. The sphere loses its green color
 2. The cone is shifted to the side